RedisLabs/redislabs-docs/content/rs/installing-upgrading/quickstarts/get-started-redis-enterprise-software.md

 ## Connect to your database

-After you create the Redis database, you are ready to store data in your database.
+After you create the Redis database, it is ready for you to store data.
 See the [test connectivity]({{<relref "/rs/databases/connect/test-client-connectivity.md">}}) page to learn how to connect to your database.

 ## Supported web browsers